 I have been young and now I am old, yet I have never seen the righteous forsaken or their children begging bread…The salvation of the righteous comes from the Lord; he is their stronghold in time of trouble.
 Psalm 37: 25 and 39.

 I will sing of the Lord’s great love forever; with my mouth I will make your faithfulness known through all generations.
 I will declare that your love stands firm forever, that you have established your faithfulness in heaven itself.
 Psalm 89:1-2.

 Ring by ring, He is creating a record of faithfulness in your life and in my life.
 Through the seasons of plenty and health, through the seasons of sickness and sadness, He will prove Himself faithful.
 It is in His nature.
 He cannot change.

-May we find great hope for the future as we run our fingers over the record of His faithfulness to us in the past, ring by ring.
+May we find great hope for the new year as we run our fingers over the record of His faithfulness to us in the past, ring by ring.